George-Kalash/main/README.md

   * **The_tables** – one of my first projects where I used Gapi for database.

   ## Projects Currently in development
+  * **DegreeFlow** - WIP project developed to assist university students in tracking their study progress.
   * **NBA** – an improved version of the NBA-predict.
 Goal: acheive an accuracy of over 84%.
   * **Internation Tennis** – Machine learning project focucing on predicting tennis matches.
 Goal: acheive an accuracy of over 85%.
   * **UI landing** – Will be used to show every project in an interactive format.

 ## Weekly Adgenda
-  - [x] Finish work on ELO
+  - [ ] Improve GPA tracker
-  - [ ] Start the work on the ML part of the NBA project
+  - [x] Start the work on the ML part of the NBA project
-  - [ ] Begin work on the web resume
   - [x] Commit to a 7-day GitHub streak
   - [x] Figure out why Git didn't count some of my commits as separate